pmacg/spectral-clustering-meta-graphs/README.md

 ## Output
 The output from the experiments will be in the `results` directory, under the appropriate experiment name.
-The BSDS results can be analysed using the matlab script `analyseBsdsResults.m` which will callthe BSDS benchmarking code to evaluate the image segmentation output.
+The BSDS results can be analysed using the matlab script `analyseBsdsResults.m` which will call the BSDS benchmarking code to evaluate the image segmentation output.

 ### Viewing the BSDS segmentations